-It's a good thing that your plumbing is reliable.
-When your plumbing is making noises or is loud, you might begin to worry.
-While some sounds are typical, others aren’t.
-We’ll walk you through five common sounds and how to solve them.
+It’s a good thing that your plumbing is dependable.
+When your plumbing is making sounds or is loud, you might start to worry.
+While some sounds are normal, others aren’t.
+We’ll walk you through five common sounds and how to resolve them.

 These noises include:

 - Plumbing is vibrating

 1. Plumbing is Whistling

 If your plumbing is whistling, you could be dealing with several issues.

 More than 90% of U.S. homes have hard water, which means it contains excessive calcium and magnesium.
 These minerals can accumulate in your pipes and appliances, causing clogs and less efficient operation.

 If you struggle with soap scum, clogged pipes or appliances wearing out quickly, you might have hard water.
 Having a plumber install a water softener is the best way to solve this issue.

 Cause: Aging Pipes

 Plumbing doesn’t work forever.
 If you have an older home, you should know what pipe material you have and how long it lasts.